British Somaliland: Dervish war

+In 1908, the Dervishes again entered British Somaliland and began inflicting major losses to the British in the interior regions of the Horn of Africa.
+From 1908 onwards until the end of the World War I the British retreated to the few remaining coastal regions after suffering heavy losses in the interior, where the dervish continued to operate independently and leaving the interior regions in the hands of the Dervishes.

 On 9 August 1913, the Somaliland Camel Constabulary suffered a serious defeat at the Battle of Dul Madoba at the hands of the Dervishes.
 Hassan had already evaded several attempts to capture him.
 At Dul Madoba, his forces killed or wounded 57 members of the 110-man Constabulary unit, including the British commander, Colonel Richard Corfield.

 In 1914, the British created the Somaliland Camel Corps to assist in maintaining order in British Somaliland.

 In 1920, the British launched their fifth and final expedition against Hassan and his followers.
 Employing the then-new technology of military aircraft, the British finally managed to quell Hassan's twenty-year-long struggle.
 The British tricked Hassan into preparing for an official visit, then launched bombing raids in the city of Taleh where most of his troops were stationed, causing the mullah to retreat into the desert.
 Hassan and his Dervish supporters fled to the Ogaden, where Hassan died in 1921.

-Somaliland Camel Corps

-The Somaliland Camel Corps, also referred to as the Somali Camel Corps, was a unit of the British Army based in British Somaliland.
-It lasted from the early 20th century until 1944.
-The troopers of the Somaliland Camel Corps had a distinctive dress.
-It was based on the standard British Army khaki drill but included a knitted woollen pullover and drill patches on the shoulders.
-Shorts were worn with woollen socks on puttees and "chaplis", boots or bare feet.
-Equipment consisted of leather ammunition bandolier and a leather waist belt.
-The officers wore pith helmets and khaki drill uniforms.
-Other ranks wore a "kullah" with "puggree" which ended in a long tail which hung down the back.
-A "chaplis" is typically a colourful sandal.
-A "kullah" is a type of cap.
-A "puggree" is typically a strip of cloth wound around the upper portion of a hat or helmet, particularly a pith helmet, and falling down from behind to act as a shade for the back of the neck.

 British Somaliland 1920–1930

 Following the defeat of the Dervish resistance, the two fundamental goals of British policy in British Somaliland were the preservation of stability and the economic self-sufficiency of the protectorate.
 The second goal remained particularly elusive because of local resistance to taxation that might have been used to support the protectorate's administration.
 By the 1930s, the British presence had extended to other parts of British Somaliland.
 Growth in commercial trade motivated some livestock herders to subsequently leave the pastoral economy and settle in urban areas.
-Customs taxes also helped pay for British India's patrol of Somalia's Red Sea Coast.

-Among military units in British Somaliland during the interwar period was a battalion of the Indian Army 4th Bombay Grenadiers.
+Customs taxes also helped pay for British India's patrol of Somalia's Red Sea coast.Among military units in British Somaliland during the interwar period was a battalion of the Indian Army 4th Bombay Grenadiers.